 - Walk, take public transit, or cycle instead of driving your car

 - Turn off electronics and lights when not in use

 - Use energy-efficient appliances and devices

-- Don’t use pesticides or fertlizers on your lawn (as they contribute to water pollution)
+- Don’t use pesticides or fertilizers on your lawn (as they contribute to water pollution)

-- Consider using an alternative to salt (eg: sand) to increase traction along your walkways and driveways in the winter, or use only the minimum amount of salt needed to get the job done (also a contribuer to water pollution)
+- Consider using an alternative to salt (eg: sand) to increase traction along your walkways and driveways in the winter, or use only the minimum amount of salt needed to get the job done (to limit run-off pollution)